A multipotentialite is someone with many interests and creative pursuits.

 “In other words, I will never push you to choose a niche.”

-Learn more about the Renaissance Business system for the Multi-Passionate Entrepreneur.
+Learn more and order the Renaissance Business system for the Multi-Passionate Entrepreneur.

 “Branding is a HUGE topic, and one that is especially challenging for multipotentialites who want to convey, rather than limit, the breadth of who they are and what they do.”